Civilians flee as strikes pound last of IS-held Mosul

 - No one hurt in Southcenter mall shooting, police say

+Civilians trapped inside the under-siege Old City — where temperatures have soared to 45 degrees Celsius and are expected to climb in the days ahead — have suffered water and food shortages for months.

+The United Nations estimates that tens of thousands of civilians are still trapped inside the Old City.

 Iraqi forces launched the operation to retake the Old City in mid-June.
-The dense neighborhood is IS’ last stand in Iraq’s second-largest city.
-Iraqi officials say they’ll declare victory in Mosul within days.
+After eight months of grueling battles to retake Mosul, the dense west Mosul neighborhood is IS’ last stand in Iraq’s second-largest city.

+Iraq’s Prime Minister declared an end to the IS’ so-called caliphate in June after Iraqi forces retook the landmark al-Nuri mosque in the Old City and pledged victory was “near.”